Vamsi0155/RestAssured_Cucumber_ExtentReports/README.md

 ```
 3. Go to "Advanced" and check the "use custom workspace".
 Add project directory path.

-Note: Add project path in the custom workspace field and Also remainings as per requirements.
+Note: Add project path in the custom workspace field and Also remaining as per requirements.